davegutz/mySolarStateOfCharge/SOC_Particle/README.md

 ### SOS 4 Flashing lights on Photon 2 (Bus Fault)

 This is caused by using too much memory.
 Reduce NSUM.
 I've had issues once this SOS begins I have back way off on configuration to get a good build again.
 Clean?
-Not sure.
+Didn't help.
 Trial and error and it works again.
+Setting extreme SOFT_DEPLOY_PHOTON to see if that helps.
+No.  Now trying power reset then reflash.
+No help.
+Try factory reset (from TERMINAL:  'particle flash --usb tinker' with yellow blink lights).

 ### DS2482SearchBusCommand status=-7 in serial monitor